The Awaab's Law Compliance Checklist for Landlords (2026)

 At case closure

 ☐ Complete the Regulation 9 compliance checklist.
-Confirm that all statutory obligations have been met — acknowledgement, investigation, action plan, safety works, full remediation, post-works inspection, and completion notification.
+Confirm that all statutory obligations have been met — acknowledgement, investigation, written summary, safety works, full remediation, post-works inspection, and completion notification.

 ☐ Retain the complete evidence file.
-The evidence log — inspection records, photographs, moisture readings, action plan, contractor records, correspondence with the tenant — should be retained for a minimum of 6 years.
+The evidence log — inspection records, photographs, moisture readings, written summary, contractor records, correspondence with the tenant — should be retained for a minimum of 6 years.

 ☐ Consider whether a vulnerability referral is needed.
 Where the case involved a vulnerable household, consider whether any referral to support services, tenancy sustainment, or social care is appropriate.